 You take one step at a time to get to your goal.
 Don’t put pressure on yourself to “fix” your child, only to end up frustrated and stressed.
 Your child’s manipulation has been successful, or they are just stuck, so it will be hard to get them to change.
 Expect it to go slow.

 5. Pay attention to what improves or wrecks a conversation.

-Your manipulative teenager is a wild creature and you’re an animal trainer trying to teach them to perform a task.
-You try various techniques and expect the animal to resist.
-You persist with training until resistance diminishes, and then you start supporting your teenage creature with positive feedback.
-Some of the techniques below will work; some will fail spectacularly.
-When you find those that work, mix them up or your difficult teenager will catch on and try other manipulative tactics.
+Your manipulative teen or young adult child is like a wild creature that needs to be tamed.
+You are the tamer who expects the wild creature to resist.
+You persist with taming towards little victories over time until resistance diminishes.
+Some of the techniques below will work; some may fail spectacularly.
+When you find those that work, mix them up or your child will catch on and try other manipulative tactics.

 A healthy conversation means both parties: